 Last month, Wahoo Fitness released an updated KICKR SNAP.
 That’s their first update to their wheel-on smart trainer since it was first introduced about two years ago.

-The New KICKR SNAP or KICKR SNAP 2, basically looks the same as the old one but with some minor updates.
-They added LED lights to display connection status, third party power meter support, and the power measurement is now accurate up to +/-3% down from +/-5%.
+The New Wahoo SNAP 2017 or Wahoo SNAP 2, basically looks the same as the old one but with some minor updates.
+They added LED lights to display connection status, third-party power meter support, and the power measurement is now accurate up to +/-3% down from +/-5%.
 For comparison, Wahoo’s KICKR is +/-2% accurate.

 At first glance, the KICKR SNAP is a heavy wheel-on trainer with a solid feel thanks to its metal frame.
 The Snap comes fully assembled.
 It comes with the skewer and front wheel block.
 Just take it out of the box, and start riding.